France

 The Calais de Dragon

 Get aboard its panoramic terrace built into its back for about 45 minutes and enjoy a breathtaking view of the beach.
 The Dragon awakens, slides on the seafront and a unique journey begins.
-Enjoy a 360° view of the landscapes of Calais to the rythm of this exceptional animal created by the French artist François Delaroziere.
+Enjoy a 360° view of the landscapes of Calais to the rhythm of this exceptional animal created by the French artist François Delaroziere and enjoy one of the best things to do in Calais.

-Those who love architecture will have a great time exploring some of the impressive buildings that Calais has to offer.
+Those who love architecture will have a great time exploring some of the things to see and do in Calais including exploring the impressive buildings the city has to offer.

 The first place to head to is the Town Hall which boasts a 75 metre belfry and has been named as a World Heritage Monument by UNESCO.
-Although it looks like an old building, Calais’ Town Hall was actually built in the 20th century but was designed with renaissance revival style giving it its historic look.
+Although it looks like an old building, Calais’ Town Hall was actually built in the 20th century but was designed with renaissance revival style giving it its historic look, making it one of the most picturesque places to visit in Calais.

-The Calais Lighthouse is another impressive building that is worth visiting while you are in the city.
+The Calais Lighthouse is another impressive building that is worth visiting, especially if you are planning things to do in Calais for the day.
 You will need to climb a total of 271 steps if you want to reach the top, but you will be rewarded with views that can stretch as far as Dover on a clear day.
-The Lighthouse is located in the Courgain Maritime quarter, Calais’ historic fishing district, which you may enjoy exploring.
+The Lighthouse is located in the Courgain Maritime quarter, Calais’ historic fishing district, which you may enjoy exploring or trying some of the local fish and delicacies after taking in the beautiful views.

-During the summer, Calais’ beaches offer a great place to catch some rays while you lay back and relax on the stretches of golden sand.
-It is perfectly safe for you to take a dip or have a swim in the sea to cool down, as although the water may be chilly outside of the warmer season it is shallow enough for everyone to enjoy.
+As well as its port, during the summer, Calais’ beaches offer a great place to catch some rays while you lay back and relax on the stretches of golden sand.
+It is perfectly safe for you to take a dip or have a swim in the sea to cool down, as well as offer lots of fun things to do in Calais with kids.
+Whether it’s a walk and an ice-cream along the seafront or building a sandcastle there’s lots of choice to have plenty of fun.

-The white beach huts that line the sand are one of the beach’s main attractions, and by the promenade you will find bars and restaurants, plus you can have a fun game of mini golf too!
+One of the most popular places to visit on Calais beaches are its white beach huts that line the sand.
+By the promenade you will find bars and restaurants, plus you can have a fun game of mini golf too!

 Just 10km west of Calais you will find the beautiful Cap Blanc-Nez beach which has white cliffs that are just like Dover’s famous landmark.
-Walk up to the top of the headland for amazing views towards Great Britain, and watch the ferries sail across the Channel too!
+As arguably one of the best free things to do in and around Calais, walk up to the top of the headland for amazing views towards Great Britain, and watch the ferries to France sail across the Channel too!

 When you have ticked all the things to do in Calais off of your list you may have time to head a bit further afield and explore some of the great places nearby.

 Just half an hour outside of Calais you will find Boulogne sur Mer, France’s largest fishing port, which is also home to a UNESCO inscribed belfry.
 In addition to this, Boulogne sur Mer is where you will find Nausicaa which is Europe’s largest aquarium and great fun for adults and children alike!
-Boasting 58,000 animals, Nausicaa is a must-visit for anyone who loves nature and is fascinated by sea life.
+As one of the best things to do in and around Calais it has over 58,000 animals, Nausicaa is a must-visit for anyone who loves nature and is fascinated by sea life.

 History fans will love Saint-Omer as it is filled with historic buildings, impressive architecture, and a stunning Gothic cathedral.
-Located just a 40 minute drive from Calais, Saint-Omer boasts fascinating yellow brick buildings, a rich ceramic and textile heritage, and plenty of excellent dining options including lots of delicious fresh fish.
+Located just a 40 minute drive from Calais, Saint-Omer is one of the best places to visit as it offers lots of different things to do in the Calais area.
+With its fascinating yellow brick buildings, a rich ceramic and textile heritage, and plenty of excellent dining options including lots of delicious fresh fish, there is nothing you won’t enjoy.

-With so many great things to do in Calais that can be reached via ferry in just 90 minutes, why not make this your next holiday destination and discover all that it has to offer for yourself?
+With so many great things to do in Calais that can be reached via our Dover to Calais ferry in just 90 minutes, why not make this your next holiday destination and start planning your trip to France to discover all that Calaishas to offer for yourself?

 During the summer, Calais’ beaches offer a great place to catch some rays while you lay back and relax on the stretches of golden sand.